isnes2000/glenn-bot/README.md

 # glenn-bott
-Not much, just a dumb bot that does mimics Glennjamin.
+Not much, just a dumb bot that "mimics" Glennjamin.
+TODO:
+Post the monday missive